Walking Weather in Philadelphia, Pennsylvania

 Winter

 Winter highs sit near 41°F with lows around 26°F — watch for ice and bundle up.
-Shorter daylight means earlier walks.
+Shorter daylight means walking a little earlier in the afternoon.

 Spring